bevstr/satoshi-shuffle/docs/installation-one-click.md

-# Python Installation Guide
+# One-Click Script Installation Guide

-This guide provides detailed instructions for installing Satoshi Shuffle using Python.
+This guide provides detailed instructions for installing Satoshi Shuffle using the interactive installation script. **This is the recommended method for most users.**
-**This method is best for advanced users who want full control over the installation.**

 ---

 ## 📌 Before You Begin

-Before installing, ensure you have:
-✅ **Python 3.6 or higher** installed
-✅ **pip (Python package manager)** installed
-✅ **Terminal (Mac/Linux) or Command Prompt (Windows)** available
+The One-Click Script will handle most of the installation process for you, but **you need to install Python first**.

 ### Step 1: Install Python

+You need Python 3.6 or higher.
+Follow the instructions for your operating system:

 #### **MacOS**
 1. **Check if Homebrew is installed**